sylatupa/Digital_Multi_Tool_w_ESP32/README.md

 ## Introduction
   *Welcome,* this repository has the code and supporting material for you to develop micro-python programs for the ESP32.
 This_Thing works inside the [Edges](https://en.wikipedia.org/wiki/Edge_computing) of the WiFi network when paired with a Raspberry pi, a [mosquitto MQTT server](https://mosquitto.org/), and [Node-Red](https://nodered.org/).
 This enlocuse and construction requires little to no soldering as the connection of the Sensor modules mimics the initial stages of prototyping--using a breadboard.
 [The enclosure and wiring](https://github.com/sylatupa/Digital_Multi_Tool_w_ESP32/tree/master/Enclosure) solve 2 issues--1) An enclosure with features that can adapt per project and 2) the connections can be made and changed in a way that is commonly available and used.
 With these two observations about contemporary prototyping techniques: 1) [DuPont connections](https://www.google.com/search?q=dupont+connections&client=ubuntu&hs=R4r&channel=fs&source=lnms&tbm=isch&sa=X&ved=0ahUKEwjJvfnT4_XhAhXSvJ4KHbh-D8EQ_AUIECgD&biw=1533&bih=748) are used and 2) [Sensor modules](https://www.aliexpress.com/wholesale?catId=0&initiative_id=SB_20190429090218&SearchText=dht) and other peripherials can typically be found with a number of male pins for voltage, ground, and data.

+* The purpose of the Digital Multi tool is the following:
+** To use the ESP32, as it is a small, low-cost, low-power system on a chip microcontrollers with integrated Wi-Fi and dual-mode Bluetooth, and can be powered using a battery.
+** To design an an enclosure for ESP32 that can speed up the design, development, implement, and iterate lifecycle.
+The lazer cut patterns can be downloaded and slighly adapted for future uses cases.
+This bridges the gap between prototyping on a breadboard to prototyping for more embedded applications.
+** To build a framework that handles the common features of the ESP32 system on a chip; with the reuse of the framework, time can be spend developing the individual programs/apps/python scripts.
+The framework includes the ability to navigate to different programs, run or disable them.
+When programs are enabled the data is shared on the board using a publisher / subscriber design patter, and the data is also shared over MQTT to a broker on the network.
+Other features found in the framework are WIFI connection, OLED menu display, touch sensor menu navigation (only up,down,left,right).

   ```
   Its an Internet of Things device, software and enclosure
   designed to adapt to the the many new IOT concepts and technologies